Nizhny Novgorod Metro: Future plans

-The Gorkovskaya station, the first station on the Oka River, opened in November 2012.
+The Gorkovskaya station, the first station east of the Oka River, opened in November 2012.
 Before the extension of Line 1 in 2012, low ridership was a challenge.
 Despite a longer line than other Russian Metro systems at the time (including Novosibirsk, Samara and Yekaterinburg), its passenger traffic was one of the lowest with a 16.8 million annual ridership in 2004.
 In comparison, the Novosibirsk system had almost double the annual ridership of the Nizhny Novgorod Metro.

 Construction of the metro bridge began in 1995 and was completed in November 2009.
 After the extension of Line 1 to the city centre, there are three proposals for development.
 The first was the extension of the Sormovskaya Line to the Strelka station, near the Nizhny Novgorod Stadium for the 2018 FIFA World Cup.

 The second is the extension of the Sormovskaya Line to Sormovo.
 The third proposal is the eastern extension of the line in the city centre, with construction of the Operny Teatr and Sennaya stations.